 - The Water theme focused attention on new market trends and how the tourism industry evolves.
 Shannon Stowell, president of ATTA spoke of the trend for authentic experiences and how to involve the local community to make them successful.
 Responsible tourism can be a positive tool for combating poverty.

 - Climate change was addressed by the Air theme.
 Experts from Costa Rica and Mexico shared scenarios about how it affects tourism and best practices for mitigation.

 After the conference the group of international journalists traveled to the eastern Caribbean Coast of Costa Rica and enjoyed great food and ecotourism experiences.
 We were quite fortunate, as the recent hurricane had left a wake of devastation on the Pacific side of the country.
 One more reminder of the importance of responsible development by the shore and the effects of a climate being changed by human behavior.

-Being on a press trip is always an adventure and this one was no exception.
 Meeting experts in the world of sustainable tourism was thrilling and educational; getting a taste of Costa Rica’s charms only left me wanting more of Pura Vida Life.

 Disclosure: I was honored to be the guest of Visit Costa Rica and Planet, People, Peace for this experience.